 Colgate Dental Students' Conference on Research

-Each spring, the ADA Foundation hosts the Colgate Dental Students' Conference on Research at the Dr. Anthony Volpe Research Center (VRC) in Gaithersburg, Maryland.
-The goal of this conference is to introduce dental students selected by their schools to scientists from the VRC, ADA, industry, National Institute of Dental and Craniofacial Research, and the ADA Foundation's Dr. Anthony Volpe Research Center to raise their awareness of the wide-ranging careers available in oral health research.
-The ADAF invites each dental school to nominate an attendee, and approximately 30 to 40 dental students in the U.S. and Canada attend the conference.
-Students spend three days getting to know each other, seeing and hearing about oral health research from leading scientists, and touring top research centers like the National Institutes of Health campus.
-Students also participate in poster presentations and discussions.
+Each year, the ADA Foundation hosts the Colgate Dental Students' Conference on Research (Colgate DSCR) at the ADA Foundation Dr. Anthony Volpe Research Center (VRC) in Gaithersburg, Maryland.
+The goal of this conference is to introduce dental students to industry and academic professionals as well as scientists from the VRC, the American Dental Association, and the National Institutes of Health (NIH) - National Institute of Dental and Craniofacial Research (NIDCR) to raise their awareness of the wide-ranging careers available in oral health research.
+Students attend guest lectures from leading scientists, tour top research centers such as the NIH campus, and participate in poster presentations and discussions.

 Through the Colgate DSCR, the ADA Foundation continues a 50 year legacy that allows dental students access to an array of oral health research and collaboration opportunities that will benefit the general public and future generations for many years to come.

 Students explore research careers at ADAF Colgate Dental Students' Conference on Research (ADA News, December 9, 2015)

 50th meeting of young scientific minds puts spotlight on dental research (ADA News, May 19, 2014)

 Dental students explore research career options at ADAF conference (ADA News, June 3, 2013)